 If 12 months have elapsed since the public consultation phase without opposition, the INPI will communicate the approval of your application by email and it will be published in the Official Gazette.

 Trademark your brand in Argentina with the help of local business specialists

 The Argentinian government aims to create a secure commercial environment for foreign businesses by supporting intellectual property protection mechanisms.
 The formation and incorporation process for companies looking to start up or expand into the country can however still be complex for foreign actors to navigate.

-Be sure to engage with a legal services provider you can trust to help your company meet local compliance regulations.
+Be sure to engage with a legal services provider you can trust to successfully register your trademark in Argentina.
 At Biz Latin Hub, our team of local and expatriate professionals offers a wealth of experience in market entry and back-office processes to our clients across all of Latin America, including Argentina.

 We’ve been working with businesses in a wide range of industries who are moving into the country and wider region since 2014.
-Contact the Biz Latin Hub team, a global law with a local perspective at [email protected] to learn more about our tailored business solutions, and how we can support your business success.
+Contact the Biz Latin Hub team, a global legal expert with a local perspective at [email protected] to learn more about our tailored business solutions, and how we can support your business success.